isxuowo/mcwiki/API.md

 #function mechanization:base/energy/capacitor
 ```

 If you plan on making a standalone datapack compatible use Mech's energy system by copying the energy transfer function, make sure to also copy the supporting files.
-These can be renamed at your convenience.
+At your convenience, these can be renamed or put in a different location if you also modify the references in the energy transfer function.

 ```
 data/mechanization/predicates/matches_gridid